lovejzzz/ImagineKeys/README.md

 This project uses:

-- HTML5 Canvas for the piano visualization
+- HTML5 Canvas for the keys visualization
 - Web Audio API for physical modeling synthesis
 - Web MIDI API for MIDI keyboard support